-“I’ve used seaweed as a renewable material that doesn’t use fresh water for irrigation, pesticides or consume fertile farmland,” says Zinga, who is exhibiting her project, Sea Harvest, as part of the Australian Design Centre’s Designing Bright Futures exhibition.
+“I’ve used seaweed as a renewable material that doesn’t use fresh water for irrigation, pesticides or consume fertile farmland,” says Zinga, who is exhibiting her project, Sea Harvest, at the Australian Design Centre’s Design Bright Futures exhibition.

 “I see seaweed as creating value from locally accessible and sustainable resources that could be explored in any region of the world.
 Seaweed farming has been promoted to fisherman in developing tropical countries as a profitable revenue, taking pressure off local fisheries.”

 The harvested seaweed is compressed and moulded to produce bowl-like containers ideal for take-away food eaten on the beach.

 Zinga also uses harvested seaweed to make natural dyes for textiles.